LangUMS/langums/README.md

 ... etc for all human players in your map ...
 ```

-Or you could use a template event declarations like the example below.
+Or you could use a repeat template like in the example below.

 ```c
 for <PlayerId> in (Player1, Player2, Player3, Player4, Player5, Player6) {